c4arl0s/Playing_with_UITextFielf_Delegate_Methods/README.md

 # Playing_with_UITextFielf_Delegate_Methods
 Playing_with_UITextFielf_Delegate_Methods

-- textFieldShouldBeginEditing:  Editing is about to begin
+- textFieldShouldBeginEditing:  Editing is about to begin.
 - textFieldDidBeginEditing:
-- textFieldShouldEndEditing
+- textFieldShouldEndEditing: Editing is about to end.
--
+- textFieldShouldReturn:

 ``` objective-c
 //